Patient education: Diabetic neuropathy (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Nerve damage caused by diabetes (The Basics)
+Patient education: Nerve damage caused by diabetes (The Basics)